icons.svg

 Kiwi (Actinidia deliciosa), also known as kiwifruit or Chinese gooseberry, is a small, fuzzy brown fruit with vibrant green or golden flesh dotted with tiny black seeds.
 Native to China and cultivated widely in New Zealand, kiwi is exceptionally rich in vitamin C (more than oranges!), contains the unique digestive enzyme actinidin, and provides abundant fiber and antioxidants.
 Kiwis support immunity, aid digestion, promote heart health, and improve sleep quality.
 Available year-round, they're perfect for snacking, smoothies, and salads.

-• ✅ Exceptionally high in Vitamin C - boosts immunity and collagen synthesis
+• Exceptionally high in Vitamin C (92.7 mg per 100g) — boosts immunity, collagen synthesis, and iron absorption

-• ✅ Contains actinidin enzyme - aids protein digestion and gut health
+• Contains actinidin enzyme — aids protein digestion, reduces bloating, and supports overall gut health

-• ✅ Rich in dietary fiber - promotes digestive regularity and prevents constipation
+• Rich in dietary fiber (3 g per 100g) — promotes digestive regularity and helps prevent constipation

-• ✅ Packed with antioxidants (vitamin E, polyphenols) that fight oxidative stress
+• Packed with antioxidants — vitamin E, polyphenols, and carotenoids fight oxidative stress and cellular damage

-• ✅ Supports eye health with lutein and zeaxanthin
+• Supports eye health — lutein and zeaxanthin protect against age-related macular degeneration

-• ✅ Anti-inflammatory properties reduce chronic disease risk
+• Anti-inflammatory properties — reduces markers of chronic inflammation and lowers disease risk

-• ✅ Low glycemic index - suitable for blood sugar management
+• Low glycemic index — suitable for blood sugar management and diabetic-friendly diets

-• ✅ Promotes healthy, glowing skin (vitamin C for collagen)
+• Promotes healthy, glowing skin — vitamin C drives collagen production for firm, youthful skin

 Nutrient Amount